Bootsy Collins: Legacy

 Red Hot Chili Peppers bassist Flea, who cited Collins as one of his primary influences, appeared in unmistakably Collins-style clothing in the video for RHCP's "Dani California".

-In 2004 Collins was featured on the cover of "The Joker" on the Fatboy Slim album Palookaville.
-Collins served as Heineken's Amsterjam 2005 curator and master of ceremonies on Randall's Island, New York.
+In 2004 Collins was featured in the cover of "The Joker" on the Fatboy Slim album Palookaville.
+Collins served as curator and master of ceremonies at AmsterJam 2005 on Randall's Island, New York.
 On January 26, 2007, Collins gave the commencement address at the graduation ceremony at The Art Institute of Ohio – Cincinnati.

-In a 2011 episode of television's Saturday Night Live hosted by Jesse Eisenberg, "The Essentials" segment showed the movie Bride of Blackenstein in which Dr. Blackenstein (Jay Pharoah), assisted by the hunchback Igor (Eisenberg), creates a bride (Nicki Minaj) for Blackenstein's Monster (Kenan Thompson).
+In a 2011 episode of Saturday Night Live hosted by Jesse Eisenberg, "The Essentials" segment showed the movie Bride of Blackenstein in which Dr. Blackenstein (Jay Pharoah), assisted by the hunchback Igor (Eisenberg), creates a bride (Nicki Minaj) for Blackenstein's Monster (Kenan Thompson).
 Pharoah's performance as Dr. Blackenstein is a vocal parody of Bootsy Collins (an oblique reference to the album The Clones of Dr. Funkenstein on which Collins performed).

 Awards and achievements

+In 1997 Collins was inducted into the Rock and Roll Hall of Fame, along with 15 other members of Parliament-Funkadelic.

-Collins appeared with Toots & the Maytals on the album True Love that won the Grammy Award for Best Reggae Album in 2005.
+Collins appeared on the Toots & the Maytals album True Love, which won the Grammy Award for Best Reggae Album in 2005.

-In October 2010, he was awarded a Lifetime Achievement Award by Bass Player magazine at the Key Club in Los Angeles.
-Collins was inducted in 2016 into the National Rhythm & Blues Hall of Fame.
+In October 2010, Collins was awarded a Lifetime Achievement Award by Bass Player magazine at the Key Club in Los Angeles.

+Collins was inducted into the National Rhythm & Blues Hall of Fame in 2016.

 On July 22, 2023, Bootsy Collins was inducted into the Cincinnati Black Music Walk of Fame.

-In October of 2024, Bootsy Collins and wife, Patti Collins were presented with the US Presidential Lifetime Achievement Awards and Honorary Gold Medals for their philanthropic work spanning decades including, most recently, the Funk Not Fight Movement.
+In October of 2024, Bootsy and his wife Patti Collins were presented with President's Lifetime Achievement Awards and Honorary Gold Medals for their philanthropic work spanning decades including, most recently, the Funk Not Fight Movement.

-Collins is one of 800 artists included in photographer Michael Weintrob’s Instrumenthead Art Truck Experience portrait series, featured at Aspen Collective gallery (Colorado) in August, 2025.
+Collins is one of 800 artists included in photographer Michael Weintrob's Instrumenthead Art Truck Experience portrait series, featured at Aspen Collective gallery (Colorado) in August, 2025.

 Personal life

-In March 2011, Collins and his wife visited Franklin L. Williams M.S No. 7's Little Kids Rock program, donated a bass, gave the children a bass lesson, and rapped with them while they played the blues.
+In March 2011, Collins and his wife visited Franklin L. Williams Middle School's Little Kids Rock program, donated a bass, gave the children a bass lesson, and rapped with them while they played the blues.
 He is now an honorary board member of the organization.
 Collins is an honorary member of Phi Beta Sigma fraternity.

 In an April 2011 interview with The Guardian, Collins stated that, at one point in his life, he took LSD every day for over two years.